-4. Based on my experience in this case, I found the that the following characteristics of the system worked well.
-(Check all that apply):

-earl ava awa hea clai Inter of neutral arbitrator's appointment y management conference Itel system's rules overall Itel syste Please co omment: 5.
-E ased on my experience in this case, I found that the following characteristics of the system need hange or improvement.
-(Check all that apply): earl ava Iner of neutral arbitrator's appointment y management conferencethe system's rules overall hearing within 18 monthsIability of expedited procedures rd w/in 15 business days of closure of ring clai mant's ability to have respondent cost of neutral arbitrator Please co omment: It ave you had experience with a similar case in Superior Court?
-Yes No Yes, what was your role?
-Yes, was your experience in this system with this case: better worse about the same?
-Please co omment: 7.
-P lease offer your suggestions for improving the communications with our office.
-8. P lease offer your suggestions for how this office can improve the system.
-9. P lease offer your suggestions for improvement or change in the Rules .
+4. worked well.
+(Check all that apply): the that the following characteristics of the system early management conference the system's rules overallhearing within 18 monthsavailability of complex/extraordinary proceduresother (please describe): Ple ase comment: 5.
+Based on my experience in this case, I found change or improvement.
+(Check all that ap that the following characteristics of the system need oply): manner of neutral arbitrator's appointment early management conference availability of expedited procedures award w/in 15 business days of closure of hearing claimant's ability to have respondent pay cost of neutral arbitrator the system's rules overallhearing within 18 monthsavailability of complex/extraordinary proceduresother (please describe): Ple ase comment: 6.
+Have you had experience with a similar case If yes, what was your role?
+If yes, was your experience in this system wi better worse about the th this case: Ple ease comment: 7.
+Please offer your suggestions for improving the communications with our office.
+8. Please offer your suggestions for how this of fice can improve the system.
+9. Please offer your suggestions for improveme ent or change in the Rules .